manju-minji/swift/exercises/ocr-numbers/README.md

-# OCR Numbers
+# Ocr Numbers

 Given a 3 x 4 grid of pipes, underscores, and spaces, determine which number is represented, or whether it is garbled.

 # Step One